zhenghuazx/vrer_policy_gradient/README.md

 ___
 **vrer-pg** is a tensorflow based AI library which facilitates experimentation with existing reinforcement learning algorithms with variance reduction based policy optimization.
-The current implementation is based on **rlalgorithms-tf2** library (which unforunately is discontiued in Github).
 It provides well tested components that can be easily modified or extended.
 The available selection of algorithms can be used directly or through command line.